valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - Which resource you found most effective for this task and why.
 - How this exercise influenced your approach to learning new data skills in the future.

+I found it interesting that one the one hand, Google's instructions were simpler and easily understood, while on the other, the same could be said for ChatGPT's directions.
+I don't think either one was more or less effective than the other, it just so happened that in this case, they were an even split.

+I tend to forget about ChatGPT and don't use it often so it was a nice reminder that this is also a resource I have at my disposal if Google doesn't yield the results I'm looking for.
 ---

 ## **Submission Requirements:**